-CartoDB surprised us explaining his bussiness model based on a completely free product.
+CartoDB surprised us explaining his business model based on a completely free product.
 This means: you can install your own version of CartoDB on your server and use it as is.

-As a curious note, CartoDB has a policy of not making bussiness with military and polluting companies.
+As a curious note, CartoDB has a policy of not making business with military and polluting companies.

 So, we are already waiting for the next FOSS4GAR… once we survive the meat intoxication, of course.